Deutschland – das Weihnachtsland

 German version of this article

-This article from the press agency IMH was published first by the “German World” magazine in the U.S.A.: https://germanworldonline.com/they-still-exist-yiddish-language-newspapers-and-magazines-throughout-the-world
+This article from the press agency IMH was published first by the “German World” magazine in the USA.
+The complete and updated article can be found in the new specialist publication „Jewish Media Worldwide in High German and Yiddish“.

 Here you find the only list on the internet with Yiddish-speaking media worldwide: www.medienhilfe.org